School

 § use of the performing arts to enrich the learning experience within all subjects of the curriculum

-The targets and performance indicators against which success is judged are set out in the Arts College Development Plan.
+The targets and performance indicators against which success is judged are set out in the School’s Specialist Development Plans.

-This also describes the aims of the Specialist Schools Programme, which are:
+This aims of the Specialist Schools Programme are:

 § to extend the range of opportunities available to pupils with an increased uptake of this provision